ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Framework/Agents/TopErrorMessagesReporter/index.rst

-Systems / Framework / <SETUP> / Agents / TopErrorMessagesReportes - Sub-subsection
+Systems / Framework / <INSTANCE> / Agents / TopErrorMessagesReportes - Sub-subsection
 ==================================================================================

 TopErrorMessagesReporter produces a list with the most common errors injected in the SystemLoggingDB and sends a